22HarshitaKhedkar/learning-demo/README.md

 # learning-demo
-This is my second repository
+This is my second Git repository.
+Author-Harshita Khedkar